LDAP/merian/docs/Graph.md

 ### Rules

+- The user must add the run's signal and wait semaphores as well as the wait stages to the queue submit. (see `queue->submit` below).
+- The user must call `run.execute_callbacks(queue)` after calling submit.
+- The user must provide unique GraphFrameData objects for each frame-in-flight (see `cmd_run`).

+Other:
 - Nodes can access the same resource (same output with same delay) with the same layout only (we do not duplicate the resource for you).

 ### Example: